Met Office scientists at European Wind Energy Association (EWEA) Conference

-Met Office Head of Renewables, Michelle Spillar will examine how the financial risks around building and running wind farms can be reduced through realistic, detailed knowledge of the likely wind speeds over a range of timescales.
+Met Office Head of Renewable energy, Michelle Spillar will examine how the financial risks around building and running wind farms can be reduced through realistic, detailed knowledge of the likely wind speeds over a range of timescales.

 In her presentation, Michelle will demonstrate how recent advances allow us to make detailed assessments of wind variability on decadal timescales, reducing the financial uncertainty over the lifetime of an asset; and how advances in seasonal forecasting are allowing for the first time skillful forecasts of winter wind speeds over Europe.

 Michelle's presentation entitled 'State of the art wind speed assessments: seasonal forecasting and decadal variability', forms part of the 'Wind Speed Predictions: Are we at the limit of our knowledge or can we improve?' from 11.15 - 12.45 on Wednesday 12 March 2014.

 Met Office scientists will take part in the poster sessions at EWEA.

 Dr Clive Wilson, Manager of Mesoscale Model Development at the Met Office, presents a poster session on 'Wind trends and variability from reanalyses and their validation using conventional and elevated wind observations'.

 Clive's poster sits within the conference session 'Wind Speed Predictions: Are we at the limit of our knowledge or can we improve?' between 11.15 - 12.45 on Wednesday 12 March and the posters will be presented from 12.45 directly after the session.